-On 18 November 2025, Highberg, in collaboration with MR. in opleidingen, is organizing the event for labor law attorneys.
+On 18 November 2025, Highberg, in collaboration with MR. in opleidingen, will host this event for employment lawyers.

 Maarten Edixhoven